Table of Contents

 This is simplified technical documentation.
 User’s documentation is available for customers only.

 HgIS is mostly built upon the Pentaho platform.
 It uses ETL tool Pentaho Data Integration to load data to the database.
 The database PostgreSQL uses our data model.
 To formulate conceptual models, data can be explored in 3D hydrogeological visualization software EnviroInsite.
-The approach is simplified due to the compatibility of our data model with that of EnviroInsite.
-We have designed multiple reports and developed multiple analyses and models (identifying redox processes, hydrochemical type of water or average hydraulic gradient).
+We have designed multiple reports and developed multiple analyses and models (identifying redox processes, hydrochemical type of water, or average hydraulic gradient).

 We have developed the following analyses and the models that are reusable because of their general purpose and connection to the database.
 Some analyses are utilizing PDI.
 Results are stored directly in the database as separate quantities:

 - Data aggregation (e.g. total annual precipitation computed from daily precipitation, minimal monthly discharge in a year).
 Aggregations can be computed easily using PDI step “Group By”.

 - Computation of the hydrochemical type of water (based on major cations and anions) – e.g. Ca-Mg-HCO3.